 The study involved 75 people who were exposed to repetitive head impacts and had reported symptoms.
 This included 67 football players plus eight other athletes in contact sports like soccer and boxing, or military veterans.
 Of the football players, each of whom played an average of 12 years, 16 athletes played professionally and 11 played semi-professionally.

 All donated their brains to research after their death in order to advance research into the long-term effects of repetitive head impacts.
-Researchers then looked at medical records, including scans which were done while the athletes were still alive.
+Researchers then looked at medical records, including scans that were done while the athletes were still alive.
 Participants had scans taken of their brains, on average, at age 62.
 The average age of the athletes at death was 67.

 Of the participants, 64% were judged to have had dementia prior to death.
 This was determined by a discussion with their loved ones.
 Autopsies showed that 53 people, or 71%, had chronic traumatic encephalopathy (CTE).
 CTE is a neurodegenerative disease associated with repetitive head impacts, including those from football, that can progress to dementia.